 Specific shapes are used for encoding different types of events, and different grey levels are used to encode values.
-As shown in Fig. 7 top, boolean events are rendered as squares, where their black / white fill represent true/false values.
+As shown in Fig. 7 top, boolean events are rendered as squares, where their black/white fill represent true/false values.
 Numeric events are circles, where grey levels approximate sensor values ranging from 0 to 1000.
-String events are shapes in the form of the letter 'T', and binary data events as squares with rounded corners.
-These events are always rendered in black, as there are no discrete or range values for these event types.
+String events are shapes in the form of the letter 'T', and binary data events are squares with rounded corners.

-Revisiting our aging-in-place application in Fig. 3, we see incoming numeric sensor events visualized as circles whose grayscale shading indicates its current numeric value.
-Because they range from black to midgrey, both sensors are detecting moderate motion.
-We also see outgoing events that change the servo position; here, the grayscale shading represents the transmitted servo position in degrees.
-Similarly, we see outgoing events - the letter 'T' - that change the text on the LCD display.
-Thus developers not only observe the number of transmitted events, but also gain some insight into the event data.
+Revisiting our aging-in-place application in Fig. 3, we see incoming numeric sensor events visualized as circles whose grayscale shading indicates its current numeric value (Fig 3a).
+Because they range from black to mid-grey, both sensors are detecting moderate motion.
+We also see outgoing events that change the servo position; here, the grayscale shading represents the transmitted servo position in degrees (Fig 3c).
+Similarly, we see outgoing events - the letter